roche-rs/website/src/tutorials/mongodb.md

 roche gen
 ```

-You will notice that the file refers to the releaes image `quay.io/roche/mongodb:1.0.0 as builder`.
+You will notice that the file refers to the release image `quay.io/roche/mongodb:1.0.0 as builder`.

 It also builds and tests the code in release mode and if sucessful it will copy the exe into a minimum configuration image to keep the size of the final artifact to a minimum.